Rajatm544/MERN-Blog-App/README.md

 ## Info

 -   This is a blogging PWA with user authentication and authorization.
 There is also a social login option, to login using your Twitter or Google accounts.
 The blog posts are displayed in the reverse chronological order by default.
-    <<<<<<< HEAD
--   # There is no exploitation of data, as the app only requires access to your accounts to fetch your unique ID for authentication/authorization purposes, and no personal details(except your registred user name on the social account) is used by the application.
 -   There is no exploitation of data, as the app only requires access to your accounts to fetch your unique ID for authentication/authorization purposes, and no personal details(except your registred user name on the social account) is used by the application.
-    > > > > > > > 206aff04b0b71fb4f98c8974756f949866f04c3e
 -   The frontend of the app is built using React and I have used Bootstrap classes for styling the compnents in addition to my local CSS styles.
 -   It is a blog app that lets users read the existing blog posts without logging in, and lets them share their thoughts using the anonymous comment section.
 -   Each comment has a unique jdenticon icon to represent the user who commented anonymously
 -   There is also a profanity filter to disallow usage of certain NSFW words in the comments' section.
 This is not an attempt to hinder freedom of speech, but instead it is a necessary aid to prevent misuse of the platform by nefarious users.
 -   In order to write a new blog post, the user has to login using one of the social media login options provided.
 The react-social-login package is being used to provide the user authentication and authorization.
 -   It has been deployed using Heroku's free tier and the Mongodb Atlas's cloud service is used for the database service.
 The access to the database is restricted to only 1 authorised user, and as mentioned earlier, there is no personal user data stored in it.
-    <<<<<<< HEAD
 -   The rich editor used is the CKEditor 5's React WYSIWYG component (What You See Is What You Get) with a toolkit that supports bold, italics, hyperlinks, image embeds, indentations, blockquotes, video embeds, lists (ordered and unordered) and options to undo and redo changes as needed.
--   # The application currently has more then 60 registered users, you can check out the app [here](https://mern-blog-it.herokuapp.com/) or by using the link in the description section
--   The rich editor used is the CKEditor 5's React WYSIWYG component (What You See Is What You Get) with a toolkit that supports bold, italics, hyperlinks, image embeds, indentations, blockquotes, video embeds, lists (ordered and unordered) and options to undo and redo changes as needed.
 -   The application currently has more then 60 registered users, you can check out the app [here](https://mern-blog-it.herokuapp.com/) or by using the link in the description section
-    > > > > > > > 206aff04b0b71fb4f98c8974756f949866f04c3e

 ## Challenges faced